Time off for jury service

 How long jury service lasts

-A jury panel usually is in place for approximately four weeks.
+A jury panel usually is in place for about four weeks.

 Telling your employer about jury service